menghaoyu2002/interpoll/README.md

 # Warning
 This is a sample website. <br/>
-DO NOT USE ENTER A PERSONAL PASSWORD WHEN REGISTERING FOR AN ACCOUNT.<br/>
+***DO NOT USE ENTER A PERSONAL PASSWORD WHEN REGISTERING FOR AN ACCOUNT.
-THE DATABASE CAN BE ACCESSED FROM ALL SOURCES.<br/>
+THE DATABASE CAN BE ACCESSED FROM ALL SOURCES.***

 # License
 [License](https://github.com/menghaoyu2002/interpoll/blob/main/LICENSE)